-In the UK, an issuer must inform the public as soon as possible of inside information that directly concerns the issuer.
-This should be done via a regulatory announcement, where applicable.
+In the UK, an issuer must inform the public as soon as possible of inside information that directly concerns the issuer, including such information identified while preparing the financial guidance, the half-yearly or the yearly reports (irrespective of the date of publication of the financial guidance, the half-yearly or the yearly report in question.1 This should be done via a regulatory announcement, where applicable.
 The disclosure of inside information should not be combined with any marketing.

 The issuer should ensure that:

 - the inside information is made public in a manner that enables fast access and complete, correct, and timely assessment of the information by the public;